Who guessed $931.6 million? That would be the NJ sports betting handle for the month of November.

 FanDuel + Meadowlands = winning ticket, again

-Meadowlands Racetrack, the land-based partner of FanDuel Sportsbook and PointsBet NJ, continues to be the biggest winner when it comes NJ sports betting revenue.
+Meadowlands Racetrack, the land-based partner of FanDuel Sportsbook and PointsBet NJ, continues to be the biggest winner when it comes to NJ sports betting revenue.

 The other 11 license holders didn’t even come close.